gruntjs/grunt-contrib-concat/README.md

 ## Concat task
 _Run this task with the `grunt concat` command._

-Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.
+Task targets, files and options may be specified according to the Grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.

 ### Options

 #### separator